• Skip to primary navigation

 A year for Plums

 As you might know, plums can be a bit tricky when it comes to fruit production.
-They not only have different pollination needs but also do not always bloom on time.
+They not only have different pollination needs but also do not always bloom at the same time.
 This year, however, all three of our mature plum trees produced an abundance of fruit.

 Plum Jam Recipe and other Plum Preserves